Building Layouts for Android 🤖

 ,strings

-.
-In this way, you can have the flexibility in your layout to work seamlessly on different screen sizes.
-You can then specify a new set ofdimens
+, to maintain flexibility in the layout to work seamlessly on different screen sizes.
+Additionally, specify a new set ofdimens

 for tablets by applyingqualifiers